teaching-on-testbeds/mltrain-chi/index.md

 ### Start the Ray cluster - AMD GPUs

+> **Note**: Follow these instructions only if you are running this experiment on a node with AMD GPUs.

 First, we're going to build a container image for the Ray worker nodes, with Ray and ROCm installed.
 Run

 ```bash